19 July 2024

 ACT supermarkets, Canberra Airport, banks and the ABC are being affected by a global computer outage related to Microsoft Windows.

-Social media posts are saying Big W, K-Mart and Coles self-serve checkouts are impacted, with some taking cash only.
+Social media posts said Woolworths, Big W, K-Mart and Coles self-serve checkouts were impacted, with some taking cash only.

-At Canberra Airport, a plane is reportedly stuck on the tarmac with passenger booking screens down.
+At Canberra Airport, a plane was reportedly stuck on the tarmac with passenger booking screens down.

-A spokesperson said the IT issue is impacting check-in for some airlines at Canberra Airport.
+A spokesperson said the IT issue was impacting airline check-ins at Canberra Airport.

 None of the screens at Sydney Airport are working, according to a post on X, and Melbourne Airport is also experiencing check-in delays.